-Our audit covered \$1,760,094 in Medicare payments to the Hospital for 52 inpatient claims that contained diagnosis code 260 for Kwashiorkor during the period January 1, 2010, through December 31, 2013.
+Our audit covered \$1,863,855 in Medicare payments to the Hospital for 54 inpatient claims that contained diagnosis code 260 for Kwashiorkor during the period January 1, 2010, through December 31, 2014.
 We reviewed only claims for which removing the diagnosis code 260 changed the Medicare payment.
-We did not review claims that were previously reviewed by one of the Medicare Administrative Contractors (MACs) or one of the Recovery Audit Contractors (RACs).

 We limited our review of the Hospital's internal controls to those applicable to the coding of inpatient hospital claims because our objective did not require an understanding of all internal controls over the submission and processing of claims.
-We evaluated compliance with selected Medicare billing requirements but did not use medical review to determine whether the services were medically necessary.
+We evaluated compliance with selected Medicare billing requirements, but did not use medical review to determine whether the services were medically necessary.
 We established reasonable assurance of the authenticity and accuracy of the data obtained from the National Claims History file, but we did not assess the completeness of the file.